 We offer Clover devices in many product catalogs, including:

 - The classic Clover™ and Clover™ 2.0 Station: Clover Stations are our all-in-one hardware and software set-up reimaging what a point-of-purchase system can look like, feel like and do.
-Explore more about Clover 2.0 and Clover Station to see what they can bring to your business.
+Explore more about Clover 2.0 and Clover Duo to see what they can bring to your business.

 - The Clover®Mini: Think big sales in a small package.
 That’s what you get with the Clover Mini, our smallest, lightest and most portable card payment terminal that doesn’t skimp on the affordances.